p2eengineering/ks-ui-lib/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License

-This project is licensed under the MIT License.

-## Support
+## 📞 Support

-For support and questions, please open an issue in the repository.
+For questions or issues, please open an issue on GitHub.